laomeng0703/PointGen/README.md

 The main idea comes from [this](https://openaccess.thecvf.com/content_CVPR_2020/papers/Li_PointAugment_An_Auto-Augmentation_Framework_for_Point_Cloud_Classification_CVPR_2020_paper.pdf)

+We improved the feature extraction module in the original paper, which improved the classification accuracy of the classifier.

 Modified the model according to my personal thoughts.
 The feature extraction part uses dgcnn, and a new augmentation module is added to make the point cloud data more variable.
 Please look forward to the completion of the paper.